CBD oil and other CBD products are growing popular as a way to relieve anxiety, pain, insomnia, and other health concerns.

 Third party tests verify that these capsules are free of pesticides, although their CBD content may be higher than advertised.

 Joy Organics uses organic Colorado hemp for its CBD products.

 These capsules contain THC free broad spectrum CBD.

 These capsules carry 10 mg of curcumin, the main active ingredient of the anti-inflammatory herb turmeric.
 Third party tests also show that they contain minor cannabinoids.

 These softgels cost $0.12 per mg of CBD, which is considered an average price.
 However, you’re also getting curcumin.

 If you’re looking to use CBD gummies for inflammation, we recommend Five CBD.
 It offers one of the only full spectrum CBD gummies on the market.
-Each piece contains 50 mg of CBD and 5 mg of THC.
+Each piece contains 25 mg of CBD.

-Third party tests confirm that these gummies are free of contaminants, although they might have more CBD than 50 mg of CBD.
+Third party tests confirm that these gummies are free of contaminants, and they passed the test for CBD levels with results within the acceptable 10% variance.